Related Information

 For additional information please refer to the attached Procedural Guidelines for Mental Health (MH) Diversion or contact the MH Diversion coordinator at MentalHealthDiversion@occourts.org.

-WIT COURT
+WIT Court

-WIT “Whatever It Takes” Court is a voluntary program for non-violent offenders who have been diagnosed as chronically, persistently mentally ill and are homeless or at risk of homelessness.
+WIT “Whatever It Takes” Court is a voluntary program, at least 18 months in length, for criminal offenders who have been diagnosed as chronically, persistently mentally ill and are homeless or at risk of homelessness.
 The participants must have a diagnosis of schizophrenia, bi-polar disorder, or major depressive disorder.
+The program involves frequent court appearances, regular drug and alcohol testing, meetings with the WIT Court support team, and direct access to specialized services.
+Through services funded by the Mental Health Services Act (Proposition 63) the participants are provided with mental health counseling, psychiatric services, drug and alcohol abuse counseling, residential treatment, safe housing, family counseling and peer mentoring.

 Clients are also assisted in accessing medical services, employment counseling, job training and placement, government benefits, and housing.